All Episodes

 What other laws would you like to completely ignore?

-What what other anything else?
+What other anything else?

-Uh President Obama's been releasing a lot of people from prisons lately by executive fiat, of course, because they're just drug offenders.
+President Obama's been releasing a lot of people from prisons lately by executive fiat, of course, because they're just drug offenders.

-They're just they're just drug offenders.
+They're just drug offenders.

 That's not really what this is about.

-Uh there are millions and millions of people in the country illegally in a time of a rising tide of radical Islam.
+There are millions and millions of people in the country illegally in a time of a rising tide of radical Islam.

 We had the Pulse Nightclub.

-He murdered 49 people at the gay pulse nightclub in Orlando.
+He murdered 49 people at the Gay Pulse Nightclub in Orlando.

-And he, according to his best friend being interviewed in the New York Times, said his friend said that that he was a Bernie supporter, but that Omar Mateen was a Hillary supporter.
+And he, according to his best friend being interviewed in the New York Times, said his friend said that he was a Bernie supporter, but that Omar Mateen was a Hillary supporter.

-And I promise you, if the news media went to his house, his car was in the driveway, and there were Obama and Hillary bumper stickers on it, that that video tape would never see the light of day.
+And I promise you, if the news media went to his house, his car was in the driveway, and there were Obama and Hillary bumper stickers on it, that that videotape would never see the light of day because that's how that works.

-But Donald Trump, well, there's some oh, David Duke.
+But Donald Trump, well, there's some, oh, David Duke, what a rectal aperture that man is.

-Can we just put him to rest and be done with Him.
+Can we just put him to rest and be done with him?

 David Duke says he supports Donald Trump.